Search

 Create a Shared Folder & Share with Others:

-The new folder will now appear in your records list.
-To share with other users, tap on the folder, then tap the three dots in the upper right corner of your screen.
+3. The new folder will now appear in your records list.
+To share the folder with other users, select the folder, then tap the three dots to the right of the folder name to open a menu of options.

-You can assign permission levels for each user you add by tapping on their email address under the Users tab.
+1. You can assign permissions for each user by tapping on their email address under the "Users" tab.

-To add records to the folder, switch to the Records tab.
+2. To add records to the folder, switch to the "Records" tab.

 Identity & Payments

-Identity & Payments, located in the left navigation menu, is a location for you to store your personal address and payment information safely.
+Identity & Payments is the place for you to store your personal contact/address information and credit card numbers safely.

 Key Features